Apply via the GCBF website.

 The application asks you to think through some simple but important elements of your business:

-Two cupcake businesses?
-Not a problem!
-We will let market forces play out.
+Two jewellery businesses?
+No problem!
+We let market forces play out.

 We will let later entries know if another applicant has a similar idea so the later entrant can decide what to do.